lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ~~~~~~~~~~~~
 {: #fig-variant2 title="Overview of Message Flow of EDHOC-PSK." artwork-align="center"}

 This approach provides identity protection against passive attackers for both Initiator and Responder.
-message_4 remains optional, but is needed to authenticate the Responder and achieve mutual authentication in EDHOC if not relying on external applications, such as OSCORE.
-In either case, with a fourth message the protocol additionally enables explicit key confirmation, see {{message-4}}.
+EDHOC message_4 remains OPTIONAL, but is needed to authenticate the Responder and achieve mutual authentication in EDHOC when external applications (e.g., OSCORE) are not relied upon.
+In either case, the inclusion of a fourth message provides mutual authentication and explicit key confirmation (see {{message-4}}).

 # Key Derivation {#key-der}

-The pseudorandom keys (PRKs) used for the PSK authentication method in EDHOC are derived using EDHOC_Extract, as in {{RFC9528}}.
+The pseudorandom keys (PRKs) used in the EDHOC-PSK authentication method are derived with EDHOC_Extract, as in {{RFC9528}}.

 ~~~~~~~~~~~~
 PRK  = EDHOC_Extract( salt, IKM )
 ~~~~~~~~~~~~

 where `salt` and input keying material (`IKM`) are defined for each key.
 The definition of EDHOC_Extract depends on the EDHOC hash algorithm selected in the cipher suite, see {{Section 4.1.1 of RFC9528}}.

-To maintain a uniform key schedule across the different EDHOC authentication methods, the same pseudorandom key notation (PRK_2e, PRK_3e2m, and PRK_4e3m) is retained.
-The index notation is preserved for consistency with other EDHOC authentication variants
-although it does not fully reflect the functional role of the keys in this method; for example, no MACs are used in EDHOC-PSK.
+To maintain a uniform key schedule across all EDHOC authentication methods, the same pseudorandom key notation (PRK_2e, PRK_3e2m, and PRK_4e3m) is retained.
+The index notation is preserved for consistency with other EDHOC authentication variants, even though it does not fully reflect the functional role of the keys in this method; for example, no MACs are used in EDHOC-PSK.

  PRK_2e is extracted as in {{RFC9528}} with

    - `salt` = TH_2, and
    - `IKM` = G_XY,

-where the transcript hash TH_2 = H( G_Y, H(message_1) ) is defined as in {{Section 5.3.2 of RFC9528}}.
+where the transcript hash TH_2 = H( G_Y, H(message_1) ) is defined in {{Section 5.3.2 of RFC9528}}.

-SALT_4e3m is derived from PRK_3e2m and TH_3, as in Figure 6 of {{RFC9528}}.
+SALT_4e3m is derived from PRK_3e2m and TH_3, as shown in Figure 6 of {{RFC9528}}.

-The other PRKs and THs are modified as specified below. {{fig-variant2key}} lists the key derivations that differ from those specified in {{Section 4.1.2 of RFC9528}}.
+The other PRKs and transcript hashes are modified as specified below. {{fig-variant2key}} lists the key derivations that differ from {{Section 4.1.2 of RFC9528}}.

 ~~~~~~~~~~~~
 PRK_3e2m     = PRK_2e